Arjun-iitm/demo/README.md

-# Just a demo to try git and github
+# Just a demo to try git and GitHub

-I am pushing this to github
+I am pushing this to GitHub